LEARNING THE GTPS WAY

 We develop children’s reading skills through a systematic approach to synthetic phonics.
 The schemes currently in use are Letters and Sounds and Jolly phonics.

 Our reading books are primarily from Oxford Reading Tree, but the scheme is supplemented with other reading materials to provide a variety as appropriate.
 These books are grouped in stages of increasing difficulty and offer a balance of fiction and non-fiction reading.

 When joining Year R parents are invited to discuss the teaching of phonics and the reading scheme to help you to support your children at home.
 As your child moves through the school additional guidance and support will be provided.
-You may also like to look at our Parent Help Sheets on the Parent tab.

 In KS2 the children will have guided reading sessions and in Year 5 and 6, associated homework that further develops higher order comprehension skills.